 The CYPPO will be familiar with the terms of the CYPP and with the Children's Act 2014.
 They will also be familiar with all of Graeme Dingle Foundation's Policies and Procedures.
-Graeme Dingle Foundation's CYPPO will be supported in this role by Edge Lifeskills Ltd (contracted to Graeme Dingle Foundation); in particular, the contractor will provide guidance to the CYPPO on the identification of child/young person harm, abuse or neglect and guidance on the appropriate response.

 Key Performance Indicators:

 Positively reviewed by each Graeme Dingle Foundation worker, and/or their manager, that the CYPPO supports with a child protection issue.